reesey275/Reesey275/projects/devonboarder/docs/architecture.md

 # Architecture

-DevOnboarder is delivered as a Docker Compose stack that automates onboarding workflows across Discord and the web.
+DevOnboarder ships as a Docker Compose stack that automates onboarding workflows across Discord and the web.
 The public API brokers coordinator and bot requests, hands credential checks to the auth service, and persists shared state in the program database.
-Supporting tooling—Compose itself, the migrations job, and diagnostics—keeps those services aligned and observable so coordinators can ramp contributors without drift.
+Supporting tooling—Compose itself, the migrations job, and diagnostics—keeps those services aligned, observable, and repeatable so coordinators can ramp contributors without drift.

 ```mermaid
 flowchart LR